haroohie-club/HaroohieSite/content/blog/12.2024-03-08-chokuretsu-event-files/en.md

 ## Follow Your Passion
 So we’ve discovered a few things here, but I feel like the trail is starting to run cold by just looking at where these front pointers take us.
 So let’s try something else.
 The whole goal here is to be able to modify the dialogue in this scene so we can translate it – so let’s take a look at the dialogue lines and see if we can figure out how they work!

 Specifically, we’re going to again focus on pointers and see if we can find any that point to the dialogue lines.
-So let’s scroll down and find the [first dialogue line](#_2) and then search for its offset in the file.
+So let’s scroll down and find the first dialogue line (image #2) and then search for its offset in the file.

 ![A line of dialogue highlighted in the hex editor](/images/blog/0012/13_dialogue.png)

 It looks like this first line starts at 0x47C.
-Searching for `7C 04` yields one hit up at [0x244](#_1):
+Searching for `7C 04` yields one hit up at 0x244 (image #1):

 ![A DialogueLine structure viewed in the hex editor](/images/blog/0012/14_dialogue_structure.png)